SAP-samples/teched2023-IN264/exercises/ex2/README.md

     }
   <br>![](/exercises/ex2/images/GetInstance005.jpg) <br>
   <br>Click on Start New Instance and Clost button. <br>
   f.
-Click on "My Inbox" icon on the top right corner of the page. <br>
+Click on "My Inbox" icon on the top right corner of the page.
+Tt will open "My Inbox" in a new tab.
+Do not close the current Monitor window. <br>
   <br>![](/exercises/ex2/images/GetInstance006.jpg) <br>
   g.
-Note that the project is deployed <br>
+The task for approval is available in the My Inbox app.
+The details are available in the form. <br>
   <br>![](/exercises/ex2/images/GetInstance007.jpg) <br>
   h.
-Choose the destination as AEM in the destination <br>
+Equipments determined for New Hire are listed in the form. <br>
   <br>![](/exercises/ex2/images/GetInstance008.jpg) <br>
   i.
-Click on "Deploy" in the Triggers page of deployment wizard <br>
+Trainings for New Hire as listed in the form.
+Enter some comments and click on Approve. <br>
   <br>![](/exercises/ex2/images/GetInstance009.jpg) <br>
   j.
-Note that the project is deployed <br>
+Now we can check the workflow instance and verify that it is completed.
+From Lobby, click Monitor and click "Process and Workflow Instances" under Monitor section.
+From the Status dropdown select all status. <br>
   <br>![](/exercises/ex2/images/GetInstance010.jpg) <br>
   k.
-Choose the destination as AEM in the destination <br>
+Notice that the workflow instance is completed for your project <br>
   <br>![](/exercises/ex2/images/GetInstance011.jpg) <br>
   l.
-Click on "Deploy" in the Triggers page of deployment wizard <br>
+Click on the workflow instance to navigate to Logs and Contex Page.
+The Logs screen shows the logs for all the steps in the process. <br>
   <br>![](/exercises/ex2/images/GetInstance012.jpg) <br>
   m.
-Note that the project is deployed <br>
+The Context tab shows all the data that flows through the process.<br>
   <br>![](/exercises/ex2/images/GetInstance013.jpg) <br>

 ## Summary